 - It starts up a development server on your machine.

 /src-cordova/config.xmlto point to the IP previously detected.
 This allows the app to connect to the development server.

-- Cordova CLI looks if a mobile phone / tablet is connected to your development machine.
+- Cordova CLI checks if a mobile phone / tablet is connected to your development machine.
 If it is, it installs the development app on it.
 If none is found, then it boots up an emulator and runs the development app.

 - Finally, it reverts the temporary changes made to